pointlesspun/hand-of-cards/README.md

 * Add mouse support.
 * Try some optimization(s) for less powerful devices (aka phones).
 * Deal truly random cards or one from a deck of 52 cards.
+* Dynamic spacing and rotation as the number of cards increase (see hearthstone)
 * Landscape orientation on the phone needs a whole different approach/layout to address the layout issues of buttons falling off the screen at the bottom.
 * [bug?] clean up deleted cards, not sure if all event handlers are properly removed from a card.
-Move card to a component regardless.

 ## Credits